ibm-cloud-docs/dl/faqs.md

 {: #differentiators}
 {: faq}

-The new Direct Link offering differs from the Direct Link classic infrastructure in that Direct Link is decoupled from classic IaaS, and exists only in the local XCR.
-This enables native connectivity to VPC and future capabilities without being forced into the classic IaaS network.
+The new Direct Link offering differs from the Direct Link classic infrastructure in that Direct Link is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
+This design enables native connectivity to VPC and future capabilities without being forced into the classic IaaS network.

 The initial rollout of Direct Link is in the Dallas and Washington D.C. sites.
-The zone/region model allows for multiple data centers to exist in a single zone, and IBM intends to expand the AZs in the future.
+The zone-region model allows for multiple data centers to exist in a single zone.

-For more information on the differences between the new Direct Link Dedicated offering and the Classic version, see [How do I know which type of {{site.data.keyword.cloud_notm}} Direct Link I need?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#how-do-i-know-which-type-of-ibm-cloud-direct-link-i-need-).
+For more information about the differences between the new Direct Link Dedicated offering and the Classic version, see [How do I know which Direct Link solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order).
 {: tip}

 ## What date is Direct Link available?
 {: #date-available}
 {: faq}

-Direct Link Dedicated is currently offered as a "limited availability" release for VPC with virtual servers in DAL and WDC multizone regions.
-General Availability (GA) is coming soon, followed by Direct Link Connect and Direct Link Dedicated Hosting.
+Direct Link Dedicated is offered as a "limited availability" release for VPC with virtual servers in DAL and WDC multizone regions.

 ## What is planned for Direct Link Exchange?
 {: #exchange-eom}